-DISTINGUISHING FEATURES OF THE POSITION: As s deputy Sheriff assigned to the Patrol Operation Division of the Office, incumbents direct, supervise, and manage the enforcement of all state and county criminal and traffic codes and ordinances as prescribed by Office policies, procedures, and directives.
-The incumbent is directly responsible in the chain of command to the Shift Sergeant.
+DISTINGUISHING FEATURES OF THE POSITION: As a deputy Sheriff assigned to Court Services Division of the Office, incumbent directs and protects the integrity of all court personnel and proceedings.
+The incumbent is directly responsible in the chain of command to the Court Security Sergeant.

 DIMENSIONS OF DUTY REQUIREMENTS:

 - Ensures the security and integrity of the open courtroom.

 - Prevents any disruptions or distractions against the peace, dignity, and decorum of the court(s).